USFLibrariesDigitalInitiativesServices/LB2Plus/Omeka-Item-Editing.md

 5. Follow normal Omeka exhibit development procedures to create exhibit pages and add items to those pages.

 The Lightbox2Plus plugin will see the specially coded identifier in the item.

+Note: How you code the identifer in the Identifier field assumes you add a [local, independent of your SobekCM instance] digital object identifier.
+This is how your SobekCM packageid is retreived via retrieving results from http://your.sobeckcm.webiste/xml/results/?t=